 City workers in Colleyville have been engaged in what, so far, seems like a futile fight.
 Despite aggressive treatment, the West Nile Virus keeps popping up in one area — over and over.

-Dallas County Health and Human Services has reported the fourth human West Nile Virus case in the city the 2013 season.
-The resident lives in the 75228 zip code and was diagnosed with West Nile Fever.
+Dallas County Health and Human Services has confirmed the first two human cases of West Nile virus infection for the 2014 season.
+The two residents were diagnosed with West Nile fever.

 Dallas has confirmed its first positive West Nile test of the season and will immediately begin mosquito control spraying in the neighborhood.

 Texas has it’s first case of West Nile this season.